 I say that I was experiencing ‘burnout’, but I hadn’t heard of burnout back then.
 It all crept up on me slowly, so whilst I knew something was very wrong, I didn’t know what.
-In a thirty minute consultation, a workplace psychologist had me complete a questionnaire, then decided I had depression and recommended I take antidepressants.
-I was shocked and immediately refused — I didn’t feel sadness like I associated with depression.
+In a thirty-minute consultation, a workplace psychologist had me complete a questionnaire, then decided I had depression and recommended I take antidepressants.
+I was shocked and immediately refused — I didn’t feel sadness like I associated with depression, and I didn’t want such hastily offered ‘mind drugs’.
 A doctor suggested it might be the stress from my existential crisis, and that I needed to make a decision about my life direction.
 So I finally took two months leave to work things out.
 When I returned, I had decided.
 I submitted my resignation letter, and threw myself into full-time volunteering.

 I teamed up with a friend to start up a Perth branch of a national youth organisation, recruiting teams of volunteers and launching ambitious local projects and campaigns.
 But my burnout symptoms started to return.
 I had entered a precarious existence, living on my savings, driven by my passion and ideals, and no longer limited to a 9 to 5 working week.
 What followed was a repeating cycle of burnouts, each time followed by partial recovery when I had some time off.